 Gleeson does not have an Out of School Hours Care (OSHC).
 'Homework Club' is a supervised study session offered Monday to Thursday from 3.30-4.30pm at the College.

-Three Private Bus Services are also currently available for safe and reliable transport to and from school.
-Keep an eye on http://www.gleeson.sa.edu.au/getting-to-gleeson.html as revised routes and a brand new route will be in place for May, 2017.
+Four Private Bus Services are also currently available for safe and reliable transport to and from school.
+Keep an eye on http://www.gleeson.sa.edu.au/getting-to-gleeson.html as routes are revised annually.

 > Bring Your Own Device (BYOD)